dhthwy/r/README.md

 "

+Aint never had my back.
+Shoot me in the back, sure.
+You did that tons of times.
+But actually have my back?
+Nope.
+Proved that in '25.
+Proved the past prior to that was all purposefully done under free will.

+It was a great understanding.
+Super to know all those years you were actually a snake.

+It all made sense.
+I hope you drown.
+If anyone deserves it.
+You do!

+Fucking people up for giggles.
+You and your team.

+---

 I'll always remember what you did do me when I tried to reach out to you.

 And how you had absolutely no excuses for anyone else.